florian-lefebvre/astro-integration-kit/.changeset/four-bags-mix.md

 "astro-integration-kit": patch
 ---

-Fix runtime error when importing the new DB type extension
+Fixes runtime error when importing the new DB type extension